scastrodri/scastrodri/README.md

 # Hi!
 I'm Sergio Castro 💻

-I'm a Python developer with knowledge in SQL (MySQL, PostgreSQL, SQLite) and a Data Engineer enthusiastic.
+I'm a Python developer and a Data Engineer enthusiastic with knowledge in SQL (MySQL, PostgreSQL, SQLite).

 ## What would you find here?